 Backwoods to Graceland: World’s Greatest Moonshine for the World’s Greatest Rock Star

-Big Nick Peanut Butter Banana Moonshine, winner of Moonshiner’s Master Distiller, is now an official Elvis Presley product, launching at Elvis’ 90th birthday!
+In a true rags-to-riches tale with a rock ‘n’ roll twist, Big Nick Calo – the moonshiner from Denver, North Carolina – has teamed up with Elvis Presley,

-CONNELLY SPRINGS, NC, UNITED STATES, December 17, 2024 /EINPresswire.com/ -- In a true rags-to-riches tale with a rock ‘n’ roll twist, Big Nick Calo – the moonshiner from Denver, North Carolina – has teamed up with The King of Rock N’ Roll, Elvis Presley, in a partnership that’s bound to set spirits soaring.
+MEMPHIS, TN, UNITED STATES, December 18, 2024 /EINPresswire.com/ -- In a true rags-to-riches tale with a rock ‘n’ roll twist, Big Nick Calo – the moonshiner from Denver, North Carolina – has teamed up with The King of Rock N’ Roll, Elvis Presley, in a partnership that’s bound to set spirits soaring.

 Following his unforgettable victory on the hit TV show Moonshiner’s Master Distiller, Calo’s signature Peanut Butter Banana Moonshine has now earned the honor of becoming an officially licensed Elvis Presley product —and that’s just the beginning.